linode/docs/docs/products/tools/marketplace/guides/mainconcept-live-encoder-demo/index.md

 ## Getting Started after Deployment

-Once your MainConcept Live Encoder Marketplace App is deployed, you can log into the MainConcept Live Encoder Dashboard in your browser.
+Once your MainConcept Live Encoder Marketplace App is deployed, you can log in to the MainConcept Live Encoder Dashboard in your browser.

 1. Open a browser and navigate to the domain you created in the beginning of your deployment.
 If you did not use a domain, you can use your Compute Instance's rDNS, which may look like the example below: